 University of Ottawa

-In May 2015, a radio consultant referred to women as the “tomatoes” of the otherwise all-male country music salad when he advocated a practice of limiting their songs in on country radio playlists.
+In May 2015, a radio consultant referred to women as the “tomatoes” of the otherwise all-male country music salad when he advocated a practice of limiting their songs on country radio playlists.
 This statement sparked immediate debate in the country music industry and planted the seed of an idea to study representation in the country music industry in the mind of musicologist Dr. Jada Watson.
 Drawing on skills developed in her Master of Information Studies degree, Watson embarked on a journey to investigate this so-called “tomato theory” that has led her to study radio programming, popularity charts, algorithmic recommender systems, award eligibility criteria and the cyclic relationship that emerges between of these systems.
 Through her public-facing research program SongData, Watson centers her work on addressing systemic inequity and working with industry partners to advocate for meaningful change in the US and Canadian industries.
 In this talk, Watson will bring us on a journey from MIS to SongData and share how she uses her information degree to hold the industry accountable.

 Tanya Kyi